hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Bee swarm plots

 Another built in visualization can be accessed with the `plotDAbeeswarm()` function.
 In these visualizations, each point represents a neighborhood, which are grouped together according to the `group.by` parameter.
 Along the x-axis, these neighborhoods are spread out according to their log fold change score.
-This clearly shows the distribution of significant fold changes across difference groups.
+This clearly shows the distribution of significant fold changes across different groups.

 To begin, let's look at the change in neighborhood expression across our two conditions.